-New Zealand Government directives and legislation

-- Ministry of Health directives and guidelines - Ministry of Education directives and guidelines - University of Otago and Student Health guidelines - Instructions from College and University staff - Social distancing guidelines and restrictions - Sanitising and mask wearing requirements.
+- New Zealand Government directives and legislation - Ministry of Health directives and guidelines - Ministry of Education directives and guidelines - University of Otago and Student Health guidelines - Instructions from College and University staff - Social distancing guidelines and restrictions - Sanitising and mask wearing requirements.

-You should have your own medical kit and face masks.
+You should have your own medical kit, face masks, and Rapid Antigen Tests (RATs) for COVID-19.